stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

 of the exotic without being actually alien.
 These things I noticed, yet they were not long uppermost in my mind.
-Slowly but inexorably crawling upon my consciousness, and rising above every other impression, came a dizzying fear of the unknown; a fear all the greater because I could not analyse it, and seeming to concern a stealthily approaching menace&mdash;not death, but some nameless, unheard-of thing inexpressibly more ghastly and abhorrent.
+Slowly but inexorably crawling upon my consciousness, and rising above every other impression, came a dizzying fear of the unknown; a fear all the greater because I could not analyse it, and seeming to concern a stealthily approaching menace--not death, but some nameless, unheard-of thing inexpressibly more ghastly and abhorrent.

   Presently I realised that the direct symbol and excitant of my fear was the